MGriot/PolyMaze-Architect/docs/theory.md

 - A spanning tree is a subset of edges that connects all nodes without any cycles.

 ## 2. Generation Algorithms
+For a detailed analysis of performance and visual biases, see [Generation Algorithms - Trade-offs](algorithms.md).

 ### Randomized Depth-First Search (Recursive Backtracker)
 - **Mechanism**: A random walk that backtracks when trapped.